 Think of it this way: shortening at room temp is still solid.
 Butter at room temp becomes quite soft.
 Your frosting will reflect those differences depending on what you use.

-To be clear, this is what I’m talking about: if the recipe called for 1/2 cup butter and 1/2 cup shortening, you could use 1 cup of butter instead for a softer, shortening-free version.
+To be clear, this is what I'm talking about: if the recipe called for ½ cup butter and ½ cup shortening, you could use 1 cup of butter instead for a softer, shortening-free version.
 Or if you want a really temperature stable frosting, stick with 1 cup of shortening and no butter.

-You can also substitute butter for shortening in baked goods, but sometimes there are also noticable differences.
+You can also substitute butter for shortening in baked goods, but sometimes there are also noticeable differences.

 Shortening is 100% fat.
-Butter has some water content – usually around 85% fat and 15% water (this varies slightly from brand to brand).
-When baking, the extra water content in butter may alter the consistency, flavor and/or texture of your baked goods.
+Whereas butter has some water content - usually around 85% fat and 15% water (this varies slightly from brand to brand).
+When baking, the extra moisture in butter may alter the consistency, flavor and/or texture of your baked goods.

 With the lower melting point of butter, if you use butter instead of shortening when baking, your cookies will spread out more and be softer.
 I use both butter and shortening in our favorite chocolate chip cookie recipe and they are divine!

 I don't think the substitution would be as noticeable in cake, other than a slight texture difference.
 But then again, I rarely test that theory.
 These petit fours for example... perfection!
 I wouldn't swap the shortening for butter quite simply because I don't want to mess up a good thing!

 Also, your pie crusts will not be as flaky.
 I don't know why, I just know it's true.

 I know shortening sometimes gets a bad rap, but these are not all bad things!
 They are just differences you should be aware of if you make a change to a recipe.

 And I think that's it!
 I hope I have answered your questions about shortening substitutes.
 Do you have any other knowledge to add to this discussion?
 Or other questions?
 Leave me a comment!